 This Citrus Marinated Grilled Chicken Sandwich is outstanding.
 I love all the flavors, and you can be creative to make it your own specialty.

-Seasoning and Marinade Options for Citrus Marinated Grilled Chicken Sandwich
+It’s All About the Marinade for the Citrus Marinated Grilled Chicken Sandwich

 I season the chicken breast liberally with salt, pepper, onion powder and garlic powder.
 I always use low sodium soy sauce.
 I’m so glad restaurants offer it as well, because there’s such a big difference between regular and low sodium.